warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/call-warden-modules-in-a-smart-contract/x-warden/keychain.md

 ## Interacting with Keychains

 Now that the contract is deployed, we’ll proceed to interact with the IWarden functions one by one to demonstrate their usage.
-This step focuses on creating and querying Spaces.
+This step focuses on creating and querying Keychain.

 ### Query all Keychains